fbq('track', 'Subscribe', {value: '0.00', currency: 'USD', predicted_ltv: '0.00'});

 The Case for Swing Trading as a Starting Point

 Swing trading sits in the sweet spot between day trading and long-term investing.
-It’s less stressful than watching charts every second, and it’s more nimble than holding through multi-month bear markets.
-That’s ideal for beginners who are still learning to read charts and understand market behavior.
+It is less stressful than watching charts every second.
+It is also more nimble than holding through multi-month bear markets.
+This is ideal for beginners who are still learning to read charts and understand market behavior.

-Here’s why swing trading works well as a starting strategy:
+Here’s why swing trading is a strong starting strategy:

-Time flexibility: You don’t need to monitor trades all day.
-Reviewing setups once or twice daily is enough.
+• Time flexibility: You don’t need to monitor trades all day.
+Reviewing setups once or twice daily is plenty.

-Lower capital requirements: No need for expensive intraday margin or fast execution tools.
+• Lower capital requirements: There's no need for expensive intraday margin or fast execution tools.

-Skill development: You learn technical setups, trend structure, and market timing — core skills that apply to every style of trading.
+• Skill development: You learn technical setups, trend structure, and market timing — core skills that apply to every trading style.

-But for swing trading to actually work, you need a system — not a collection of random tactics.
+For swing trading to be effective, you need a solid system — not just a random collection of tactics.
 That’s where cycle-based structure comes in.

 Using Cycles to Time the Trade

 Markets move in cycles — rhythmic patterns of advance and decline.
-These cycles appear at multiple time-frames:
+These cycles appear on multiple time frames:

-Long-term cycles (3+ months): Provide the trend context.
+• Long-term cycles (3+ months): Provide trend context.

-At Market Turning Points, we never trade against the dominant cycle.
-If the intermediate or long-term cycle is declining, we don’t try to catch bottoms or guess reversals.
-Instead, we wait for short-term rallies to fade into resistance, then look for swing trade opportunities with downside momentum — using inverse ETFs or tactical shorts.
+At Market Turning Points, we avoid trading against the dominant cycle.
+If the intermediate or long-term cycle is declining, we don’t attempt to catch bottoms or guess reversals.
+Instead, we wait for short-term rallies to fade into resistance.
+Then, we look for swing trade opportunities with downside momentum — often utilizing inverse ETFs or tactical shorts.

-Cycle analysis answers one of the hardest questions for new traders: When should I enter?
-With a roadmap in place, you’re no longer guessing.
-You’re following the rhythm.
+Cycle analysis helps answer one of the hardest questions for new traders: When should I enter?
+With a clear roadmap, you’re no longer guessing.
+You’re following the rhythm of the market.

 Crossovers: The Entry and Exit Guardrails

-Timing a trade is one thing.
-Managing it is another.
-That’s where crossover averages come in — particularly our custom 2/3 and 3/5 averages.
+Timing a trade is only part of the equation.
+Managing it is equally important.
+This is where crossover averages come in — particularly our custom 2/3 and 3/5 averages.

 These aren’t your typical moving averages.
-They’re short-term dynamic averages that tell us when a trade setup is confirming and when it’s breaking down.
+They are short-term dynamic averages that indicate when a trade setup is confirming and when it’s breaking down.

 Here’s how it works:

-If price breaks below those crossovers in a rising cycle, momentum is fading — and it’s time to reduce risk or exit.
+• If price breaks below those crossovers in a rising cycle, momentum is fading.
+This signals it’s time to reduce risk or exit.

-In a declining cycle, we wait for price to rally up to those levels — and if it can’t break through, it’s a signal to consider tactical shorts.
+• In a declining cycle, we await price to rally up to those levels.
+If the price can’t break through, it’s a signal to consider tactical shorts.

-For beginners, these levels offer clarity.
-No more hoping or hesitating.
-The market structure confirms what to do.
+These levels offer clarity for beginners.
+There’s no more hoping or hesitating.
+The market structure confirms the appropriate actions to take.

 Price Channels: Know the Battleground